gajoswald/Grading-Instruments/Self Evaluation and Reflection.md

 - [ ] I understood the language elements I was meant to use for this project.
 - [ ] I can see how each of the six things (concepts) could be used on tihs project.
 - [ ] My code is easy for *anyone* to read.
+- [ ] My code is easy for anyone in class to follow.

 ## Habits